Panchadip-128/Visual-Question-and-Answering-Model-using-BLIP-CLIP/README.md

 Model Architecture:
 --------------------
-Image Encoding: BLIP uses a Vision Transformer (ViT) model to extract visual embeddings.
+- Image Encoding: BLIP uses a Vision Transformer (ViT) model to extract visual embeddings.
-Text Encoding: BLIP tokenizes the question and applies a Transformer-based model to extract textual features.
+- Text Encoding: BLIP tokenizes the question and applies a Transformer-based model to extract textual features.
-Feature Fusion: The image and text embeddings are fused using a cross-attention mechanism.
+- Feature Fusion: The image and text embeddings are fused using a cross-attention mechanism.
-Answer Prediction: The fused features are passed through a fully connected network to generate the predicted answer.
+- Answer Prediction: The fused features are passed through a fully connected network to generate the predicted answer.

-Training Procedure
+Training Procedure:
 Like CLIP, BLIP uses a cross-entropy loss for answer prediction.
 The answerable confidence score is calculated as part of the final layer using a binary cross-entropy loss to determine whether the question can be answered or not.

 Training and Evaluation: